reuk/wayverb/docs_source/meeting_notes.md

   Reflections are considered here - but no consideration is given regarding octave band considerations.
 Should they be?
   - Talk about reflections, but not in terms of frequency repsonse
   - Is it worth talking about this here

+- p98: The candidate starts out by making a case for an efficient model - the actual model is not efficient enough.
+  How can I address this without going back to established arguments that hardware improvements will help?
+  - Maybe by making the case that the parallel nature of the software is uniquely placed to take advantage of hardware improvements going forward?
+  - Take an aim - I haven't got where I wanted to go, but here's my reflection
+  - Why did this happen?
+  - What issues did I face?
+  - How might I fix this in the future?
+  - See it as an ongoing project - where is it now, how do my aims line up with the result?